 Instructions to Access Student Wifi

-Visitor Wifi is available, but the SD35-Secured-Students Wifi Access has been created to be more dependable with better bandwidth.
-It is not open for full student use yet.
-Click on the links below for instructions for accessing it when it does come available:
+SD35-Secured-Students Wifi Access has been created to be more dependable with better bandwidth.
+Click on the links below for instructions for accessing it:

 This Acceptable Use Policy is applicable to all persons using Technology while studying, working or visiting at the Langley School District.